korhox/korhox/README.md

 # Juuso "korho" Korhonen
 Hiya!
-I'm a nerd interested in developing and IT stuff.
-Been since my life, started programming 2014, when 15 years old.
+I'm an entrepreneur nerd and interested in developing and IT stuff.
+Been for my whole life, but started programming around 2014, when 14 years old.
 You can find my website from mere: https://korho.fi/

 <br>